Edward Nathaniel Brush

-Edward Nathaniel Brush, M.D.
-(1852–1933) was an American physician, a mental hospital administrator, and an editor of psychiatric journals.
+Edward Nathaniel Brush (April 23, 1852 – January 10, 1933) was an American physician, a mental hospital administrator, and an editor of psychiatric journals.

+Early life

-He was born in Erie County in western New York, attended public and private schools, and entered the Department of Medicine of the University of Buffalo.
+Edward Nathaniel Brown was born on April 23, 1852, in Glenwood, Erie County, New York, to Myra Theresa (née Warren) and Nathaniel Howland Brush.
+He attended public and private schools, and entered studied medicine at the University of Buffalo.
 He graduated in 1874.
-In 1871, he began working under Dr. Julius Miner, professor of Surgery, and owner of The Buffalo Journal of Medicine and Surgery.
+His thesis was on syphilitic infections of the nervous system.
+In 1871, he began working under Dr. Julius Miner, professor of surgery, and owner of The Buffalo Journal of Medicine and Surgery.